How Code Manager works

 To sync your code across your primary server and compilers, and to make sure that code stays consistent, Code Manager relies on file sync and two different code directories: the staging directory and the live code directory.

-Without Code Manager or file sync, Puppet code lives in the codedir, or live code directory, at
+Without Code Manager or file sync, Puppet code lives in the codedir, or live code

 Environment isolation metadata and Code Manager

-These files are generated as Code Manager deploys new code in your environments.
+These files are generated when Code Manager deploys new code in your environments.
 If you are new to Code Manager, these files are generated when you first deploy your environments.
 If you already use Code Manager, the files are generated as you make and deploy changes to your existing environments.

 Moving from r10k to Code Manager

-deploy modules directly from r10k, using the
+directly from r10k (with the

 - Code Manager supports the shellgit provider, but only for HTTPS.
 It does not support system .SSH configuration or other shellgit options.